-Canine Campers: Bringing Dogs to the National Forest
+Canine Campers -- Bringing Dogs to the National Forest

 Problems with dogs in many developed National Forest recreation areas have increased seriously in recent years.
 The few rules that apply to dogs are meant to assure that you and other National Forest visitors have an enjoyable outdoor recreation experience.

-Remember, pets need to be on-leash in developed recreation sites, including campgrounds, picnic areas, and trailheads.
-(36CFR 261.16j).
-These restrictions are to protect wildlife, natural resources, and other visitors' experiences.
+Last year, one of every eight dogs was involved in a situation.
 If you are camping with your pet and want to be sure that privilege remains available in the future, please practice the following: